arve0/npm-download-size-cli/README.md

 # npm download size
 Are you on slow connection or limited mobile plan?
 Care about tarball size of your package?
 How many bytes download are `npm i -S lodash`?
 Check the download size with `download-size package` before installing!

 This tool resolves dependencies and checks their tarball sizes with [HTTP HEAD requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD), so you can check download size before doing `npm install package`.
 The requests are done  [server side](https://github.com/arve0/npm-download-size-api).
+Web client is available here: https://arve0.github.io/npm-download-size/

 ## Install